Customization Handbook¶

 Setup¶

-Get the dashboards landed against your data
+Get the dashboards running against your data

 How do I map my production database to the two base tables?